Tuesday, June 28, 2011

 Anyone remember those orange creamsicle popsicles we enjoyed as children?
 This frosty dairy-free smoothie captures those flavors and provides a host of nutrients and protein.
 I got the idea for this smoothie from one of our favorite restaurants, Thrive Cafe, in Seattle.
 Whenever we are in Seattle or driving through we make a stop there either to dine in or to get take-out for the road.
 It is a mostly raw, vegan, organic cafe with very reasonable prices.
 All of the to-go containers are biodegradable too!

 This smoothie is made with raw almond milk.
-We have a recipe in our cookbook for making raw almond milk if you need one.
+I have a recipe in my cookbook for making raw almond milk if you need one.
 I usually soak a big bowl of truly raw organic almonds overnight and scoop out some for almond milk and leave the rest for smoothies and snacking.
 Place the almonds and water into a high-powered blender.
 A pinch of sea salt and a dash of maple syrup is all you need to add.
-Blend, adding more water if needed, and then strain though cheese cloth or a nut milk bag.
+Blend, adding more water if needed, and then strain and squeeze though thin dish towel or a nut milk bag.
 Tom likes to eat the leftover pulp.
 You can also use the pulp to make dehydrated crackers or cookies.

 Raw Orange Creamsicle Smoothie